 This report serves as a road map for U.S. companies exporting to Ecuador.
-While Ecuador is a challenging market for U.S. food and agricultural products, it is also one of opportunity.
+While Ecuador is a challenging market for U.S. food and agricultural products, it is also one of opportunities.
 Domestic production cannot meet consumer demand, necessitating continued imports.
-Younger and lower to middle-income consumers' appetite for imported products continues to grow.
+Additionally, younger and lower to middle-income consumers' appetite for imported products continues to grow despite the economic situation.
+The Ecuador-EU Free Trade Agreement continues to threaten the United States' market share in processed and fresh products.